The Donora Death Fog of 1948

 Donora Death Fog survivor

-The Donora smog continued to worsen as the week went one, getting thicker and thicker and thicker for 5 straight days.
-Most residents hid in their homes except to go to work.
+The Donora smog continued to worsen as the week went one, getting thicker and thicker … and thicker for 5 straight days.
+Most residents hid in their homes except to go out to work.
 It darkening the valley like an industrial solar eclipse.
-That didn’t stop the Halloween parade on Friday though, when little kids in costumes walked the streets like real specters, coughing and hacking in the foggy gloom.
+That didn’t stop the Halloween parade on Friday though, when little kids in costumes walked the streets like real-life specters, coughing and hacking themselves in the foggy gloom.
 Or the high school football game on Saturday, when no passes were thrown because receivers couldn’t see the ball in the air!

-The smog was so thick the fans could barely see the football players on the field!
+The smog was so thick the fans could barely see the football players on the field.

-The ambulances could only creep through the smog at 5 mph, with one paramedic walking in front to check if the road was clear of stuck cards, shouting back to the driver.
+The ambulances could only creep through the smog at 5 mph, with one paramedic walking in front – to check if the road was clear of stuck cars, shouting back to the driver.
 Driving soon became out of the question.
 Firefighters were forced to abandon attempts to help their suffering citizens when they were unable to navigate their fire trucks IN MIDDAY!

 “The smog was so bad I couldn’t see my own two feet!”